CarlFlo/Easy-HTMLCSS-Validator/README.md

 # Bulk html Validator
-Validates html using the W3 standard for html5 and XHTML 1.0 Strict and presents it in a easy to read way
+Validates html and css using the W3 standard for html5 and XHTML 1.0 Strict and presents it in a easy to read way

 ## How to
 ### Usage